 The literary magazine, High Grade, is published each semester.
 Contributions of poetry, short stories, drawings, and photographs are encouraged from students, faculty and staff.
-A Board of Student Publications acts in an advisory capacity to the publications staffs and makes recommendations on matters of policy.
-The Public Affairs Department staff members serve as daily advisors to the staffs of the Oredigger and Prospector.
-The Division of Liberal Arts and International Studies provides similar service to the High Grade.

 Veterans Services

 The Registrar's Office provides veterans services for students attending the School and using educational benefits from the Veterans Administration.